 The Houses at Forest are a second family and provide opportunities to collaborate with other members of the community from all year groups.
 Competition and leadership are two of the many skills embodied in the Houses.
 Personal Development at Forest is diverse and offers a wide variety of opportunities to prepare pupils for life beyond the White Gates.
-The Pastoral Foundations at Forest consist of ensuring every pupil is known, liked and valued, earliest intervention and a priority on personal development, every child feels safe and secure, pupil voice is utilised in strategic decision-making and we pride ourselves of proactive communication.
+The Pastoral Foundations at Forest consist of ensuring every pupil is known, liked and valued, earliest intervention and a priority on personal development, every child feels safe and secure, pupil voice is utilised in strategic decisionmaking and we pride ourselves of proactive communication.
+The House system plays a major role in the life of a Forest Sixth Former.
+As students in Year 12 and Year 13, they have many opportunities to lead their House.
+Their Head of House, alongside the tutor, has oversight of each Sixth Former's development.